dspoel/SI/CombinationRules/PotentialFit/README.md

 ```
 again, without the help flag the script will use the default level of theory.
 This script will fetch experimental data from the ../SecondVirial directory
 so please make sure that you generated those numbers before running this.
+To reproduce the data from the Kriz et al. paper, please add the -interpolate 3 flag.

 Auxiliary scripts
 =================